ePages-de/epages-devportal/_posts/2018/2019-12-18-how-to-cope-with-a-localization-tool-in-action.md

 ## The effort was worth it!

 It's now almost one year ago that we introduced PhraseApp.
-That's why we lately had a little localization retro with our UI writers, developers, the responsible Product Owner, and our Localization Manager.
+That's why we lately had a localization retrospective with our UI writers, developers, the responsible Product Owner, and our Localization Manager.
 And...we are happy!
 Even though, there are still some challenges that pop up every now and then.
 But we are able to cope with them.
-And we can enjoy so many advantages that we never would have dreamt of two years ago.
+We can enjoy so many advantages that we never would have dreamt of two years ago.
 Putting our localization process under the microscope, and being willing and brave enough to make big changes totally paid off for us.

-Some of our solutions might not totally fit to your requirements and workflows.
+Some of our solutions might not totally fit to the requirements and workflows that you might be facing.
 But that's okay.
 You will find your own ways to improve your localization process.
 Just give it a try!